 As I learnt in Malta, having not liked most of the meat dishes, it is much safer for a fussy eater like me to go for the vegetarian option.
 Lots of the options were similar but with a substitution made so I didn’t feel too left out.
 The amuse bouche were largely the same for example, but one of mine was cooked in non-animal fat, for example.
 Each of the amuse bouche and then the chocolates at the end of the night corresponded to a flavour like salty, nutty, fatty, sour etc which was a nice touch.

-So there you have our food tour of Cologne this December, not to mention the brunch of cheese and meats that we got to eat at Florian and Janina’s on the Saturday before the Gluwein drinking began!
+So there you have our food tour of eating in Cologne this December, not to mention the brunch of cheese and meats that we got to eat at Florian and Janina’s on the Saturday before the Gluwein drinking began!
 Thanks for having us!